 - Bruising, swelling, and/or tenderness over the collarbone

-There is usually an obvious deformity, or "bump," at the fracture site.
+In a clavicle fracture, there is usually an obvious deformity, or "bump," at the fracture site.
 Gentle pressure over the break will bring about pain.
-Although a fragment of bone rarely breaks through the skin, it may push the skin into a "tent" formation.
+Although it is rare for a bone fragment to break through the skin, it may push the skin into a "tent" formation.

-If the broken ends of the bones have not shifted out of place and line up correctly, you may not need surgery.
-Broken collarbones can heal without surgery.
+If the broken ends of the bones have not significantly shifted out of place, you may not need surgery.
+Most broken collarbones can heal without surgery.

-A simple arm sling or figure-of-eight wrap is usually used for comfort immediately after the break.
-These are worn to support your arm and help keep it in position while it heals.
+- Arm support.
+A simple arm sling is usually used for comfort immediately after the break and to keep your arm and shoulder in position while the injury heals.

-While you are wearing the sling, you will likely lose muscle strength in your shoulder.
-Once your bone begins to heal, the pain will decrease and your doctor may start gentle shoulder and elbow exercises.
+After a clavicle fracture, it is common to lose some shoulder and arm strength.
+Once the bone begins to heal, your pain will decrease and your doctor may start gentle shoulder exercises.
 These exercises will help prevent stiffness and weakness.
-More strenuous exercises can gradually be started once the fracture is completely healed.
+More strenuous exercises will be started gradually once the fracture is completely healed.

+Follow-up care.
 You will need to see your doctor regularly until your fracture heals.
-He or she will examine you and take x-rays to make sure the bone is healing in good position.
+During these visits, he or will take x-rays to make sure the bone is healing in a good position.
 After the bone has healed, you will be able to gradually return to your normal activities.

 If the fracture fragments do move out of place and the bones heal in that position, it is called a "malunion."
 Treatment for this is determined by how far out of place the bones are and how much this affects your arm movement.